dideler/homebrew-versions-unsupported/README.md

 These formulae provide multiple versions of existing packages.

-Please note this repo is **entirely unsupported** and we make no promises on longevity, security or functionality of the formulae here.
+Please note this tap is **entirely unsupported** and we make no promises on longevity, security or functionality of the formulae here.
 You use them at your own risk.

 ## How do I install these formulae?